Jan van Eijden

-Jan van Eijden (born 10 August 1976 in Bad Neuenahr-Ahrweiler, Rhineland-Palatinate) is a German track cyclist born in Bad Neuenahr.
+Jan van Eijden (born 10 August 1976) is a German track cyclist born in Bad Neuenahr.
 He is a double World Champion in sprint and team sprint.
 He also won one world cup classic and four German national titles.

 He retired from active racing in 2006 and worked as a sprint coach for the Great Britain Cycling Team until November 2021.